 On August 20, 2001, FBR delivered a written appraisal report to the Manager's board of directors that set forth FBR's estimate of the fair value of the business of the Manager.
-FBR conducted several analyses including a market capitalization analysis, a discounted cash flow analysis and a comparable transaction analysis which provided a range of values for the Manager of \$876,000 to \$14,997,000.
+FBR conducted several analyses including a market capitalization analysis, a discounted cash flow analysis and a comparable transaction analysis which provided a range of values for the Manager of \$6,235,000 to \$14,997,000.
 FBR determined the most applicable and reasonable methodology was the comparable transaction analysis because this transaction was similar to the transactions compared in this analysis in terms of the asset size involved and the nature of the advisory agreement.
 This analysis provided a range of values for the Manager of \$9,616,000 to \$11,616,000.

 On August 20, 2001, in response to the Special Committee's request, the Manager submitted to the members of the Special Committee a memorandum summarizing a proposal to merge the Manager into our company in exchange for our issuance of shares of our common stock having a value of \$10.6 million.
 The proposal stated that the merger consideration was based on an independent appraisal of the Manager conducted by FBR and the market value per share of our common stock on the date of this proposal.
 The proposal contemplated that the shares of our common stock to be issued in the transaction would be registered with the SEC.
 Additionally, it provided that representations and warranties of the Manager and its stockholders should survive for only one year following consummation of the Merger and that these representations and warranties would not be supported by any escrow or holdback provisions.
-The proposal was supplemented on August 28, 2001 to include provisions that requested us to assume certain bonus obligations for the three employees of the Manager, that the share amount to be issued be based on the average of the high and low sale prices of our common stock on the NYSE for the ten trading day period prior to the signing of the Merger Agreement and that a termination right for either party be available if our common stock, at any time prior to closing, traded either 25% higher or lower than the average sales price used to determine the amount of shares to be issued in the Merger.
+The proposal was supplemented on August 28, 2001 to include provisions that requested us to assume certain bonus obligations for the three employees of the Manager, that the share amount to be issued be based on the average of the high and low sale prices of our common stock, at any time prior to closing, traded either 25% higher or lower than the average sales price used to determine the amount of shares to be issued in the Merger.